-- 3. Shut down the System Control boards by doing the following: - As a superuser on the spare SC, shut down the spare SC by typing:
+3. Shut down the System Control boards by doing the following:

+• As a superuser on the spare SC, shut down the spare SC by typing:

-■ On the main SC, power off the spare SC by typing:
+• As a superuser on the main SC, shutdown the main SC by typing:

 Note - All DC circuit breakers are to remain in the on position at all times.